kat-billings/html-css-cheatsheet/README.md

 # html-css-cheatsheet
-A project created for a Codecademy course.
+Hello!
+This is a project I created for a Codecademy course.